MarinaShmovganets/lighthouse/readme.md

   --perf                        Use a performance-test-only configuration                  [boolean] --port                        The port to use for the debugging protocol.
 Use 0 for a
-                                random port.                                         [default: 9222] --max-wait-for-load           The timeout in milliseconds to wait for the page to load before continuing.
-WARNING: High values can lead to large traces                                     [default: 25000]
+                                random port.                                         [default: 9222] --max-wait-for-load           The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
+                                WARNING: Very high values can lead to large traces and instability.                                        [default: 25000]

 Output:
   --output       Reporter for the results